usnistgov/spring_cluster/README.md

 The code is designed to treat solid solutions and magnetic materials, but it can also be used to fit force constants for single phases.

+The main way to learn about the code is to look at the examples.

 Documentation:
 -------------